Painting and Drawing: Beginners L1

-Work produced is displayed twice a term to the whole group to develop analytical skills - and ability to learn from your own work and that of others.
+Work produced is displayed at the end of the classes in order for the group to develop analytical skills - and ability to learn from your own work and that of others.

-Examples ( eg. books, postcards ) of other artists' work will be shown where relevant.
+Examples ( eg. Images, books, postcards) of other artists' work will be shown where relevant.

 Verbal guidance and feedback is given individually on a weekly basis.
 During the course there is also the opportunity for a short individual portfolio review, where strengths, weaknesses and onward progress can be discussed.
 We will gather student feedback on individual progress and the course in general.

 What else do you need to buy or do

 You will need: an A4 or A3 sketch book, paint, brushes, masking tape and a variety of coloured drawing materials.
 The tutor will advise in the first couple of weeks of term and also give students a list of London Art Shops

 You will need to buy a range of basic acrylic paints at a cost of 15 pounds and upwards.
 Unless you have already bought acrylic paints, you should purchase: lemon yellow, cadmium yellow, yellow ochre, white, black, ultramarine blue, cerulean blue, alizarin crimson (or rose madder), cadmium red, viridian, ultramarine, burnt sienna.
 A black and white paint also.

 You may also be asked to collect materials for collage, black and white and colour.
 You may be asked to bring in various objects that you might be interested in for the still life projects.